zthurman/programmingsoapbox/README.md

 ip = &z[0];
 ```

-5. Don't touch the wires if you can help it.
-They have this
-confounding tendency to let the magic smoke out of the machine.
-When the magic smoke gets out, it's very hard to put it back.

-6. Laughing helps.
+5. Laughing helps.

-7. Complexity for the sake of complexity is the only true sin when programming.
+6. Complexity for the sake of complexity is the only true sin when programming.

-8. If it ani't brkoe, dno't fxi it.
+7. Wyrd Sisters

+    `Only in our dreams are we free.
+The rest of the time we need wages.`